Last Updated on June 30, 2023

 Anywhere along the vine you spot damage, cover with soil and water well.
 Keep replacing the soil if rain washes it away, and keep an eye out for damage further down the vine.

 Best to remove any flowers and small squash at this point so the plant can put what energy it has into ripening the bigger squash.
-Its days are probably numbered.
+Its days are probably numbered, but I have managed to eke out several more zucchini from plants that had borers with this method.

 I hope you’ve evaded the worst of the garden predators the heartbreak they bring this season!